 I’m not a salt and vinegar chip fan but still wanted to comment on this recipe post.
 I think it’s a very cool idea and something that might even be able to convert me into a salt and vinegar lover.
 Also wanted to add that a good substitute for the baking powder crispiness is corn starch.
 Great post and a recipe that I’m going to have to try one day.
 Cheers!

-Trevor, you aren’t a salt n vinegar fan?!?
-I’m going to let that slide, just this once 😉 Thank you for pointing out that corn starch is a good substitute for baking powder!
+Thank you for pointing out that corn starch is a good substitute for baking powder!
 I should have mentioned that… but I’m blonde and forgetful!
 Since you don’t like salt and vinegar, I suggest you simply toss the cooked wings in the sauce, without marinating them.
 I promise it won’t be an overpowering salt and vinegar flavor.
-If you do try them, let me know what you think.
-Cheers, buddy!
+If you do try them, I’d love to hear what you think.
+Cheers!

 Aloha, from the Island of Oahu, Hawaii….